Writing

 The OPC Timestamp Gotcha That Silently Shifts Your Entire Historian Dataset

-When a PLC stores timestamps in local time and the OPC server assumes UTC, every data point in your historian is wrong by your timezone offset.
-It gets worse during daylight saving transitions.
+When a PLC stores local time and the OPC server assumes UTC, every historian data point is wrong by your timezone offset.
+Daylight saving makes it worse.

 -